Lal017/area-51-app/README.md

     - Check out navigation for reset password in (auth)
     - newEstimate and newInvoice do not update if you launch the app from the terminated state by clicking on the app itself
-    - Try to make styling for tow request look better and maybe also for scheduling
-    - Add notification widget to home page
+    - Try to make styling for tow request look better and maybe also for scheduling -> - Add notification widget to home page
     - Add notification tab in header for home page
-    - Re-organize components. (re-name notifComponenets to databaseComponenets, etc.)
-    - move initialize app functions to components file
+    - move initialize app functions to components file ?
-    - get user attributes and only updateUser in database if something has changed.
     - allow admin to add users to TowDrivers group and assign driverId field.
     - update notification listeners for Admins and TowDrivers
+    - make a function to catch certain error messages so i can output my desired user friendly error message